-- Going to the Sun Rd is open for 29 miles from the West Glacier entrance to Big Bend/Weeping Wall which includes most of the alpine section of the road west of Logan Pass.
-This section of the road provides the best alpine views of Glacier Park.
+- Going-to-the-Sun Rd is open for 29 miles, from the West Glacier entrance to Big Bend/Weeping Wall which includes most of the alpine section of the road, west of Logan Pass (this section of the road provides the best alpine views of Glacier Park)

-- There is no smoke affecting areas on the west side of the Continental Divide and Logan Pass.
+- There is no smoke affecting areas on the west side of the Continental Divide and Logan Pass

-- All areas west of the Continental Divide and Logan Pass are open.
+- All areas west of the Continental Divide and Logan Pass are open

-- Two Medicine area of Glacier Park is open.
+- Two Medicine area of Glacier Park is open

-- Many Glacier area of Glacier Park is open.
+- Many Glacier area of Glacier Park is open

-- Townsite of St Mary is not evacuated and evacuation orders near that area have been downgraded.
+- Townsite of St Mary is not evacuated and evacuation orders near that area have been downgraded

-- Most backcountry campsites and trails are not affected by this fire.
+- Most backcountry campsites and trails are not affected by this fire

 At Smoky Bear Lodge, we pride ourselves in assisting our guests in selecting which activities are most suited for each group.
 Since we have explored and hiked most of the day trails in Glacier Park, we can provide good information for our guests.
 Most groups do not plan enough time in Glacier Park to see every nook and cranny so we have been able to make more suggestions to our guests than they can fit into their schedule even with a fire burning in Glacier Park.
 Don’t discount your trip to Glacier Park because of this fire.
-There’s plenty to do and see during your trip as most of Glacier National Park is open to visitors.
+There’s plenty to do and see during your trip as most of Glacier National Park remains open to visitors.